Follow TV Tropes

 • Cassandra Truth: Nago dismisses Wataru when the latter admitted that he's Kiva.

 • Contrasting Sequel Main Character: Both Wataru and Ryotaro Nogami are the main Riders who were started with introvert personality prior to their character development.
-While Ryotaro heavily relies on being possessed by his Imagin companions to fight before he became strong enough on his own later on, Wataru is a capable fighter from the start although he listens to Kivat's advice for strategic battles.
+While Ryotaro heavily relied on his Imagin companions to fight, Wataru relied on Kiva's powers as a stimulant.

 • Cultured Badass: He'll kick your ass, then go back to playing his violin.